 When it comes to building the ultimate PPC strategy, you need to test a variety of Facebook ads for eCommerce – and Google Ads for eCommerce – to fine-tune the best performers for your brand.

 All your PPC marketing channels should be working in harmony to feed every touchpoint on the buying journey if you want to truly scale your online retail store.
 This includes ads that attract new potential shoppers and remarketing campaigns for previous traffic, as well as existing customers.

 Got Facebook advertising questions?
 Post them in the comments below and our PPC gurus will be happy to help.

-Pro eCommerce PPC and Social Media Marketing Tip: It’s time to automate your Facebook ads, Google Ads campaigns, and remarketing ads from one place!
+Pro eCommerce PPC and Social Media Marketing Tip: It’s time to automate your Facebook ads, Google Ads campaigns (including Smart Shopping), and remarketing ads from one place!
 Traffic Booster is the only eCommerce-focused full PPC management software that will create, manage, and optimize your campaigns in real-time for peak performance.
 It is far more than just an alternative to WordStream, offering machine-learning campaign optimization and marketing expert assistance.
 You can find out more about choosing the right plan to suit your budget and business needs, here.

 Nicole is a content writer at StoreYa with over sixteen years experience and flair for storytelling.
 She runs on a healthy dose of caffeine and enthusiasm.
 When she's not researching the next content trend or creating informative small business content, she's an avid beachgoer, coffee shop junkie and hangs out on LinkedIn.